How does Beam AI help with Structural Steel Takeoffs?

 Winning structural steel projects shouldn’t mean spending endless hours on manual takeoffs.
 Yet, many estimators find themselves clicking, tracing, and adjusting every beam and column, leaving little time for refining bids, collaborating with suppliers, or pursuing new opportunities.

-That’s exactly what Beam AI does.
+That’s exactly what Beam AI structural steel takeoff software does.

 Let’s dive in.